 to have a long-term impact on the ability of lower income persons to ever vindicate their right to realistic housing opportunities.
 While parties seeking low and moderate income housing are toiling through the administrative process, other development can proceed unchecked in the defendant municipality.
-In a municipality such as Denville, which claims a scarcity of vacant land and limited infrastructure capacity (Db 15), intervening development not including low and moderate income housing is likely to consume these scarce resources and could permanently thwart vindication of the rights of lower income persons.
-In addition, as set forth in the affidavit of Alan Mallach, annexed as Appendix J, there are currently exceptionally favorable economic circumstances for the development of low and moderate income housing: interest rates are comparably low; demand for the market rate units, which are necessary to support the inclusionary development of low and moderate income housing, is high; and the housing industry is at a cyclical peak.
+In a municipality which claims a scarcity of vacant land and limited infrastructure capacity, intervening development not including low and moderate income housing is likely to consume these scarce resources and could permanently thwart vindication of the rights of lower income persons.
+In addition, as set forth in the affidavit of Alan Mallach, submitted by plaintiffs, there are currently exceptionally favorable economic circumstances for the development of low and moderate income housing: interest rates are comparably low; demand for the market rate units, which are necessary to support the inclusionary development of low and moderate income housing, is high; and the housing industry is at a cyclical peak.
 These conditions are unlikely to continue indefinitely.

 In the present case, the effect upon the rights of lower income persons is even greater than in the hypothetical pre-May 2, 1985, case described above.
-As set forth in detail in the Statement of Facts, this case was filed in 1978 and has diligently been pursued by plaintiffs since then.
-The case has been fully tried; the Court has determined municipal liability; it has issued a remedial order requiring the municipality to submit a plan for compliance within 90 days; it has appointed a special master; and the master has filed his report.
-Transferring this case will nullify seven years of litigation by plaintiffs to secure compliance by Denville Township with the Constitution and will force the plaintiffs to begin again the lengthy process of obtaining affordable housing in Denville.
+This case was filed in 1975 and has diligently been pursued by plaintiffs since then.
+The case has been fully tried; the Court has determined municipal liability; it has issued a remedial order requiring the municipality to submit a plan for compliance; it has appointed a special master; and the master has filed his report.
+Transferring this case will nullify many years of litigation by plaintiffs to secure compliance by the municipal defendant with the Constitution and will force the plaintiffs to begin again the lengthy process of obtaining affordable housing.
 Two years from now, plaintiffs will be no closer to securing compliance with the Constitution than they are today.
-At that point, the litigation will have proceeded for nine years without a definitive result.
-In comparable circumstances, the New Jersey Supreme Court expressed grave concern about the protracted proceedings in n Urban League of Greater New Brunswick v.
+At that point, the litigation will have proceeded for twelve years without a definitive result.
+The New Jersey Supreme Court has already expressed grave concern about the protracted proceedings in this matter: